leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 ### Confirm All Lines

+When Confirm All Lines is selected , all the purhase order lines in a PO is confirmed with same Confirmed Quantity/Price/Date as the Requested Quantity/Price/Date.

 <kbd><img alt="My Accounts" src="../../images/usermanual/confirm-all-lines.png" width="500"></kbd>

 ### Upload to IDM

+To add / view  notes or extra information related to a purchase order, one can upload/download IDM document.
+To upload a IDM document, click on the select option under Upload secion and upload a document.
+Document type that can be uploaded is configured in the backend.

 <kbd><img alt="My Accounts" src="../../images/usermanual/idm-select.png" width="500"></kbd>

+To view the document attached for a particular PO, click on the plus symbol.
+A pop-up is displayed with document uploaded for a particular PO.

 <kbd><img alt="My Accounts" src="../../images/usermanual/idm-view.png" width="500"></kbd>